babashka/pod-babashka-lanterna/README.md

 A pod exposing [clojure-lanterna](https://github.com/babashka/clojure-lanterna).

-To build see pod see [dev](#dev).
+To build, see [dev](#dev).
 Pre-compiled binaries are available in the CircleCI builds.

 ## API